 - This has to do with how your baby is positioned in your Uterus and they can push on your spine causing back pain and labor.

-5. Your Water Breaks– Your water breaking isn’t like a sudden rush of fluid but more like a trickle or a feeling like your peeing yourself.
+– Your water breaking isn’t like a sudden rush of fluid but more like a trickle or a feeling like your peeing yourself.
 I think that is the only way to describe it and it can stain things so make sure to grab a maxi pad to wear on your way to the hospital (it will hold the fluid until you get there, this is a trick I used this last time and saved our car seats and my clothes).

 Once everything starts you will know your in labor for sure so don’t worry that you are going to miss it and give birth at home.
 You will defiantly know because a lot of the time it feels like a really bad stomach ache or super strong period cramps that don’t stop.

 Try to stay calm and get yourself ready to go to the hospital, have your hospital bag packed and ready and don’t forget to eat a little something because it’s going to be a while and you won’t be able to eat.
 You can have some snacks and drinks but it’s a long process most of the time so this will be your last meal for a little while.

 If this is the first baby you are having your labor will most likely take a while but if it’s the second or third you may want to hurry up a bit because Labor can be a lot faster this time.
-With your first you can take some time like my husband and I did and we waited for contractions to get stronger before we went to the hospital.
+With your first, you can take some time as my husband and I did and we waited for contractions to get stronger before we went to the hospital.

-Whatever happens stay calm, just breathe through your contractions and try to distract yourself with music and happy thoughts.
+Whatever happens, stay calm, just breathe through your contractions and try to distract yourself with music and happy thoughts.
 Walk around a little bit and try to stay upright, laying down sometimes slows down labor so avoid this if you can.

 I know that going into labor is a scary thing but also a big blessing, your long pregnancy is finally coming to an end and you get to meet your beautiful baby.
-Try to make the best of it and remind yourself that it won’t last forever and honestly all of the pain goes away when you are holding your baby, non of it matters after this point.
+Try to make the best of it and remind yourself that it won’t last forever and honestly all of the pain goes away when you are holding your baby, none of it matters after this point.